Universal Translation Services

 You need to follow these steps to get a proper certified copy:

-2. Print out the certified true copy form.
+2. Print out the certified proper copy form.

-3. Sign the certified true copy form and send it back to the U.S embassy along with the original document.
+3. Sign the certified proper copy form and send it back to the U.S. embassy along with the original document.

 4. Wait for about ten days before receiving the certified true copy.